MalakiaDaley/Blog-Site/README.md

 When making the backend functions to get users posts, to get certain amount of posts and so on i came accross a huge issue when using the old way of node using require.
 The mysql I was using was also extremely ineffecient at handling things.
 When trying to wait for querys to finish it was extremely problematic and quickly got complex when trying to async / await things.
 I ended up swapping from basic js to module type so my scripts was more up-to-date and then swapped to mysql2 where I then changed a bunch of default configurations and was able to use await and async with ease to get user data.
 While in process of discovering this I tried numerous modules however they all was not the most pleasant to work with.

+<h1>Structure</h1>

+When making this, I made it as college project just for fun however I still wanted an extent of proffesional handling of things.
+This included fully structured site in proffesional way what makes sense and has eloborations on what each structure contains.

+Routes is for handling of requests to there said route this handles get requests, post requests and returns back json payloads.
+Views stores web pages which I want to be rendered inside of site this is used for double authentication checks throughout the code
+Functions this stores functions for there said page this is to break down code and not handle everything in one specific file Errors this is html for errors what may occur throughout the code.

 <h1>Web Domain</h1>

 someblogagain.co.uk